daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ## LaTeX

 We will install the lightest possible version of LaTeX and it's necessary packages as possible so that we can render Jupyter notebooks and R Markdown documents to html and PDF.
+If you have previously installed LaTeX, please uninstall it before proceeding with these instructions.

-First, open RStudio and run the following commands to install the tinytex package and install tinytex:
+First, open RStudio and run the following commands to install the tinytex package and setup tinytex:

 ```
 install.packages('tinytex')
 tinytex::install_tinytex()
 ```

 The above is all we need to have LaTeX work with R Markdown documents, however to for Jupyter we need to add the TinyTex executables to our `PATH` and install several more packages.

 To add the TinyTex executables to our `PATH` we need to edit our `.bashrc` file.
 The TinyTex executables are usually installed in `$HOME/bin`.
 Thus, add the lines below to the bottom of your `.bashrc` file (which you can open by `code $HOME/.bashrc`):